redkite-labs/redkitecms-docs/book/install-redkite-cms.rst

     php app/console redkitecms:build:bower

-If you plan to use a different folder, you can specify that one as follows:
+If you plan to use a different folder, you can specify it as follows:

 .. code-block:: text